-CALA - Heavy-lon Acceleration for Nuclear Astrophysics To strengthen our experimental team at the Centre for Advanced Laser Applications (CALA) at the Forschungszentrum Garching near Munich we are currently looking for a talented and motivated Bachelor Student In the framework of your thesis, you will be responsible for:
+CENTRE FOR ADVANCED LASER APPLICATIONS / HIGH FIELDS (Garching) To strengthen our experimental team at the Centre for Advanced Laser Applications (CALA) at the Forschungszentrum Garching near Munich we are currently looking for a talented and motivated Bachelor Student In the framework of your thesis, you will be responsible for:

-- First tests of an in-vacuum target foil heating setup using a dedicated heating laser and IR spectrometer - Characterization and optimization of heating parameters and target temperature - Analysis of data collected with the heating setup Furthermore, you will be given the chance to participate in beamtimes, getting hands-on experience in operating the experimental device controls and diagnostics.
+- Setting up of a detector to measure the electro-magnetic pulse generated during the interaction of the intense laser pulse with the target, consisting of a coil with one winding, connected to an oscilloscope - Analysis of the data up to online read out to give immediate feedback whether a shot was successful or not - Additional tests in the other experimental caves are possible Furthermore, you will be given the chance to participate in beamtimes, getting hands-on experience in operating the experimental device controls and diagnostics.
 Vivid interest in laser particle acceleration, optics and laser physics is beneficial.
 Knowledge in programming with Python is desirable.
 Enjoyment of experimental work is major prerequisite.
 If we caught your attention, we would be happy to receive your application including a short cover letter, your transcript of records and your CV to the email address listed below.
 You are always very welcome to visit us in Garching for a lab tour.
 We are excited to meet you!
-Laser-driven Heavy Ion Acceleration
+Contact Data: